 This stop begins with a view of the famous Pont Alexandre III bridge.
 Walk up the quays and you will come to the Jardin des Tuileries to your right, with the Musée de l’Orangerie housing Monet’s famous paintings, as well as Place de la Concorde, with an ancient Egyptian obelisk at its centre and the Hôtel de la Marine.
 Carry on walking, then stop to gaze at the Petit Palais and the Grand Palais, two museums facing each other, built for the 1900 World’s Fair at one end of the Champs-Elysées.
 The ‘world’s most beautiful avenue’ is lined with both luxury boutiques and major chain stores.

-Treat yourself to a high-end dining experience at Le Fouquet’s or the George V and you can enjoy an unforgettable evening at the nearby Lido.
-From here, it is only a short walk to the Arc de Triomphe.
+Treat yourself to a high-end dining experience at Le Fouquet’s or the George V. From here, it is only a short walk to the Arc de Triomphe.
 And if you would like to do some more shopping, Avenue Montaigne and Rue Royale are in the vicinity.

 Eiffel Tower stop